mmeendez8/mmeendez8.github.io/_posts/2025-02-19-configure-multiple-ssh-keys-git.md

 categories: [Software Development, DevOps, Git, Programming, Productivity, Tech Guides]
 ---

 Each time I change my laptop, I spend at least an hour configuring permissions for my GitHub accounts.
 Most people probably don’t have this problem, but I need a separate account for work and another for my personal projects.
-So this is a quick guide that I hope will at least help me in the future to do this without spending so much time searching for the solution.
+So this is a quick guide that I hope will at least help me in the future to do this without spending so much time searching for how to do it.

 This solution assumes the following file structure: